 The Nasher Museum of Art is dedicated to global contemporary and post-modern art.
 A burgeoning private collection supports an ever-changing array of forward-thinking exhibits and multi-media curation spanning artists, authors, and timelines.
 The Nasher Museum is located on the campus of Duke University.Continue to 9 of 15 below.

 09 of 15

 It's an indoor/outdoor children's discovery museum.
-Appropriate for todlers as well as teens, highlights include the butterfly house, the train ride (for younger children), the NC native animal habitats (wolves and bears), the dinasour trails and the outdoor play areas.
-The musuem also hosts successive hands on exhibits and special programs.
+Appropriate for toddlers as well as teens, highlights include the butterfly house, the train ride (for younger children), the NC native animal habitats (wolves and bears), the dinosaur trails and the outdoor play areas.
+The museum also hosts successive hands-on exhibits and special programs.
 There is an admission charge and train ride tickets can only be purchased at the admissions desk for specific times.

 10 of 15

 The American Tobacco Campus is adjacent to the Durham Bulls baseball park and the Durham Performing Arts Center.
 It is also home to five restaurants.
 It is a registered historic site and makes use of the original American Tobacco Factory built in the 1800s.
 The addition of modern buildings has transformed it into a mixed-use development.
 The area is constantly adding retail and office space and eventually will include 380 residential units as well.
 The beautifully landscaped public space is the site of a popular summer music series.